colby/colbyolson.com/pages/resume.md

 ## Skills
 * Proficient with Shell scripting and Chef
-* Comfortable with Magento
 * Comfortable with Ruby and PHP
-* Comfortable with UNIX system administration
+* Comfortable with UNIX-like system administration
-    * Mac OSX
+    * OSX
     * Debian
     * CentOS
     * Arch